elhomosiguiente/api-ai-unity/README.md

 #### Start and stop listening

-Methods `StartListening` and `StopListening` connected to particular buttons in the scene UI.
+The methods ‘StartListening’ and ‘StopListening’ are connected to particular buttons in the scene UI.

 ![OnClick](docs/images/buttonOnClick.png)

-In the `StartListening` method you need pass `AudioSource` object to the `apiAi` object. `AudioSource` will be used for audio capturing.
+In the ‘StartListening` method you need to pass the ‘AudioSource’ object to the ‘apiAi’ object.
+‘AudioSource’ will be used for audio capturing.
 ``` csharp
 public void StartListening()
 {